ognjenperisic/DC-DC-converters-fuzzy-logic/README.md

 To be honest, fuzzy logic is not exactly a machine learning protocol.
 It is more a decision theory, but it can be quite successful, as my thesis shows.

-The text is 100 pages long, but it can be browsed through easily.
+The manuscript is 100 pages long, but it can be browsed through quite easily.

 **My Matlab/Octave skills improved noticeably since I wrote that simulation code :-)